 The Patrick Administration developed the Community Innovation Challenge (CIC) grant program in 2012.
 The program encourages and incentivizes regionalization based upon the belief that the most crucial and visible interactions between government and citizens occur locally.
-In two years, the program invested $6.25 million in 49 unique projects that involve 197 municipalities across the Commonwealth.
+In three years, the program invested $10.25 million in 74 unique projects that involve 242 municipalities across the Commonwealth.
+This equates to 69% of the 351 cities and towns in the Commonwealth.
+Over 3.9 million, or 59%, of the Commonwealth’s population live in municipalities involved in at least one CIC project.

 “Our new fiscal reality demands that government change the way it does business to stretch every taxpayer dollar as far as possible,” said Secretary of Administration and Finance Glen Shor.
 “The Patrick Administration’s CIC grant program is just one of the many ways we are working to give cities and towns the tools they need to drive change in local government.”